araobp/stm32-mcu/NUCLEO-F401RE/Thermography/README.md

 ![](./thermography/screenshots/dct.jpg)

-Note: pixels[0,0] is DC and pixels[6:8, 6:8] are conisdered as noises, so I set zero to pixels[0, 0] and remove pixels[6:8, 6:8] (28 pixels) for training a neural network.
-I will test the JPEG's zigzag pattern as well: the last 28 pixels on the zigzap pattern are removed.
+Note: pixels[0,0] is DC and pixels of higher frequenceis are conisdered as noises, so I apply zigzag scan to the data to extract pixels of lower frequencies (low-pass filtering).
+Refer to [this page](https://github.com/araobp/stm32-mcu/tree/master/NUCLEO-F401RE/DCT).

 ### Training a neural network